 Trigger allows shooting in controlled bursts.
-Strong formula spreads like a fire extinguisher so you don't have to be too accurate.
+Can be tested before being used out in the field.
+The strong formula spreads like a fire extinguisher so you don't have to be too accurate.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.